-I’m the Regional Development Manager for London and the South.
+I’m the Head of Operations for the Midlands and South.
 I take a lead on launching new groups in the region and helping existing groups to grow and thrive.

 I rediscovered my feminism after having children, and seeing with fresh eyes how far we still have to go in the journey to gender equality.
 Outside of the office I can usually be found getting muddy in Epping Forest with the family or binging my latest favourite podcast or box set.

-I am the Regional Development Manager for the North West, with our groups spread from Scottish Borders to Manchester and Liverpool.
+I am the Head of Operations for the North, with our groups spread from Scottish Borders to Manchester, Durham and Liverpool.
 I have worked professionally in charitable organisation’s for a large part of my career, whilst also volunteering in various settings working with young people.
 GFS has enabled me to combine the two passions and it is a privilege to be able to advocate for and work with girls and young women and our amazing volunteers.

 In my spare time I enjoy taking the family to festivals with our friends or taking my dogs out running – usually very slowly.